rush1818/ingest/README.md

 `game.js`: this script will handle the logic for creating and updating the necessary elements and rendering them to the DOM.

-`maze.js`: this script will handle the logic behind the maze which will check for collisions.
+`moving_object.js`: this script will handle the logic behind the moving the balls and will check for collisions.

 `ball.js`: this lightweight script will house the constructor and update functions for the `Ball` object.